 Patron Policies & Responsibilities

-Marriott Library users play an important role in creating a positive quality of life and experience in the Library.
+Marriott Library users play an important role in creating a positive quality of life and experience in the library.
 Please help us make the library an enjoyable and productive place for all users.

-- Room capacities must be observed.
+- Room capacities must be observed and will be enforced.

 - Library entrances, exits, corridors, hallways, and stairwells must be kept unobstructed at all times.